Table of Contents

 Work Tools (Based on Your Skill)

 Your tools will vary depending on your skill set and the type of work you do.
-For example:
+The right stack for a content creator looks nothing like the right stack for a freelance developer or a digital marketer, and that’s by design.

 - Marketing → SEO tools, email platforms, funnel builders